The Team

 Hanjeong has been the Burrows lab manager since 2006.
 She holds a MSc degree in Microbiology and is responsible for daily operations of the lab, safety, and training of new lab members.
 She helps with most of the projects in the lab in addition to working on isolation of type IV pilus-specific bacteriophages as research tools and potential therapeutics for antibiotic resistant bacteria.
 In 2018 she was awarded the Michael Kamin Hart Staff Award from the Michael G. DeGroote Institute of Infectious Disease Research in recognition of her ongoing commitment to excellence in research, training, and community.

 Nathan joined the Burrows lab in 2022 after completing his MSc in Biochemistry at Queen’s University.
+He completed his PhD in 2026 at the Burrows lab.
 His research is focused on characterizing the regulatory components and bacteriophage-encoded inhibitors of the type 4 pilus extension machinery.
 His research is currently funded by a NSERC CGS-D award.
 In his free time, he enjoys hiking, painting, and cooking.

 Ikram Qaderi, PhD Candidate